codeweaver-pl/ez-bdd/README.md

 source files describing all features under different scenarios.
 Now you want to write some automated tests.

-You can easily transform your Gherkin source files (like the one below)
+You can start by transforming your Gherkin source files (like the one below)

 ```gherkin
 # eating_cucubmers.feature